machste/dime/README.md

-# dime - say it to me
+# dime - say it to me!

 ## how to run
 ```
 root@voyage:~/share# ./runner.sh
 ```

 ## demo system

 ### hardware
 pc engines alix3d3